libdebug/libdebug/docs/basics/detach_and_gdb.md

     Remember that detaching from a process is meant to be used when the process is stopped.
 If the process is running, the command will wait for a [stopping event](../../stopping_events/stopping_events).
 To forcibly stop the process, you can use the `interrupt()` method before migrating.

 ## :simple-gnu: GDB Migration
 If at any time during your script you want to take a more traditional approach to debugging, you can seamlessly switch to [GDB](https://www.sourceware.org/gdb/).
 This will temporarily detach **libdebug** from the program and give you control over the program using GDB.
-Quitting GDB will return control to **libdebug**.
+Quitting GDB or using the `goback` command will return control to **libdebug**.

 !!!
 ABSTRACT "Function Signature"
     ```python